rthomas320/NOE-Setup/README.md

 - login as vagrant
 - git clone the repo https://github.com/rthomas320/FAF-Project to /home/vagrant
 - cd /home/vagrant
+- edit /home/vagrant/provisioning/setup_machine.yml change - hosts: all to - hosts: localhost
 - anisble-playbook provisioning/setup_machine.yml
 - follow the instructions below
+Note: The custom nifi_processors source files will be in /home/vagrant/nifi_processors instead of /home/vagrant/source/nifi_processors as in the OVA.
-Note: The custom nifi processors use sftp to pass and retrieve files.
+ The custom nifi processors use sftp to pass and retrieve files.
 The processor is configured to sftp to the localhost with 'root' as the user and 'vagrant' as the password.
-The configuration for the Sanitizer1, Sanitizer2, Sanitizer3, and Analyzer1 processors may be changed to use a different user/password
+The configuration for the Saniitzer1, Sanitizer2, Sanitizer3, and Analyzer1 processors may be changed to use a different user/password
 ---